Looking for an easy way to build a WordPress blog directory? This step-by-step tutorial helps you start and finish one today with one simple plugin!

 - Age of the Blog

-Step 4: Add blog directory categories
+Step 4: Add WordPress blog directory categories

 Business Directory Plugin does the same with its listing items.
 It has a special category system called Directory Category.
 Each directory item belongs to a category.

-Business Directory Plugin has the Enhanced Categories module to power up your categories.
+Business Directory Plugin also has the Enhanced Categories module to power up your categories.

 Step 5: Configure the directory system

-For a public blog directory, we don’t need to do a lot of work on this.
+For a public blog directory, you don’t need to do a lot of work on this.

-To accept paid listings, we need to add pricing plans and a payment method to the directory.
+If you want to accept paid listings, we need to add pricing plans and a payment method to the directory.

-Or, you can also add PayPal, Stripe, and more using our dedicated modules.
+If you want to use that, you can add your Authorize.net account right away.
+Or, you can also add PayPal, Stripe, and more using our premium modules.

-Should you need some help, please see the payment docs.
+If you need some help, please see the payment docs.

 Step 6: Style your directory with a dedicated template

-After the installation, activate the theme to see it in action.
+After the installation, activate the WordPress theme to see it in action.

 Step 7: Add blog directory items

 Your visitors can also submit listings using this page.
 All of their submissions will be saved as pending by default.

 And this is a single blog directory item detail page.